 A timeline is going to vary from wedding to wedding, but it will also heavily rely on what season your wedding is taking place.
-Will, you have an all-inclusive venue or multiple locations.
-How about sunset? will you need to push your ceremony to an earlier time slot to make sure you have time for the dreamy sunset photos and make sure you plan some time to enjoy quality time with your guests?
+Will you have an all-inclusive venue or multiple locations.
+How about sunset? will you need to push your ceremony to an earlier time to make sure you have time for the dreamy sunset photos and make sure you plan some time to enjoy quality time with your guests?
 Let’s walk through this together with my good friend Jenn.

 Next, we look up the sunset.
 We try to plan our timeline around this so that our couples have time to do sunset photos.
-This may mean a ceremony start of 5:30 PM in the summer months (sunset is later in the day) or 4 PM in the winter months (sunset is earlier).
+This may mean a ceremony start of 5:30 PM in the summer months or 4 PM in the winter months.
 Once we have the event start and end times and sunset times, we determine if our couple is doing a first look.
 This will impact when we schedule our photo and video team to arrive.

 We are BIG advocates for a first look.
 Some of the things we love about first looks are:

 Don’t assume anything!
 Ask your caterer how long the dinner service will take and build a cushion.
 Talk to your DJ on how much time to allocate for toasts.
 You might think everyone will only speak for 2 minutes, but this is rarely the case.
 Talk to your photographer about how much time you need for group and family photos, and back into how much photo time you want before or after the ceremony.
 The more you communicate with your team, the better your outcome will be!
 With all of that being said, hopefully, you can see that value a wedding planner can provide in tackling a timeline.
-They know how to make the most out of your wedding day and then you can truly enjoy it as opposed to worrying about making sure things are on schedule.
+They know how to make the most out of your wedding day and then you can truly enjoy it as opposed to worrying about making sure things are on schedule. –